 Estrogen is a hormone that controls mineral deposition, which is what gives bones their strength.
 The level of estrogen in women reaches a halt when they reach menopause.
 As a result, the body is unable to generate and deposit sufficient quantities of bone minerals.

 Women have a delicate profile by nature.
 As a result, their bones are smaller and weaker than men's.
-As a result, they're more likely to experience bone degradation.
+This makes them more likely to experience bone degradation.

 Osteoporosis is frequently caused by factors that are prevalent during childhood and adolescence.
 Women reach their peak bone mass growth around the age of 18, while men continue to grow until the age of 20.
 Furthermore, women have a smaller bone structure than men, and as a result, their bone mass density is lower.
 These factors make women more prone to orthopedic problems.